MinhDg00/EM/README.md

 #### Note
   * To run R code, you first need to compile the C code on your local machine
-  * With slightly large size of data, the code can run very slowly.
-The computation can be unstable for large number of features/ dimensions
+  * With large size of data, the code can run very slowly.

 #### Reference
 ```